Monotone homotopies and contracting discs on Riemannian surfaces: Proof of Theorem

 The third step is that we homotope $\nu$ to the point $x$ by contracting it in the obvious way; since it is a curve traversed forward from $x$ to $y$ to $c$ and then backward from $c$ to $y$ to $x$, it is obvious how to do this without exceeding a length bound of $L + 2d + \epsilon$.

 By concatenating the above homotopies, we get a homotopy of closed curves with the desired properties, completing the proof.

-{\bf Acknowledgements:} This work was supported in part by an NSERC Discovery Grant (Rotman), by an NSERC Postgraduate Scholarship (Chambers), and by an Ontario Graduate Scholarship (Chambers).
+{\bf Acknowledgements:} This work was supported in part by an NSERC Discovery Grant (Rotman), by NSERC Postgraduate and Postdoctoral Scholarships (Chambers), and by an Ontario Graduate Scholarship (Chambers).
 This paper was partially written during the authors' visit of the Max-Planck Institute for Mathematics in Bonn.
 The authors would like to thank the Max-Planck Institute for its kind hospitality.

+This work is based on Chambers' doctoral work.
+The authors would like to thank Arnaud de Mesmay, Erin W. Chambers, and Tim Ophelders for finding an error in an earlier version of this article.